 Getting your gait properly assessed is very beneficial not just for foot pain, but any other pain you may be having in your body.
 Our gait (the way we move when we walk) reveals a lot about our biomechanics.
 Because so many foot issues are biomechanically related, this information is diagnostically very significant.

 At Feet First Clinic, our chiropodists can analyze your gait with our state-of-the-art Video Gait Analysis (VGA) equipment.
-Our VGA equipment records you in 3D while you walk and/or run on a treadmill.
+Our VGA equipment records you from different angles while you walk on a treadmill.
 The video software allows us to pinpoint any irregularities with how you distribute your weight and your joints and muscles move when you walk.
 The chiropodist can then use this information to determine what could be causing or contributing to your foot pain, and how to effectively treat it.

 Video Gait Analysis may be used during the biomechanical examination at your Foot Assessment or Orthotics Assessment.
 You can read more about our foot assessments and biomechanical assessments here.

 To book your Video Gait Analysis, contact us at 416-769-FEET (3338) or use our online booking form.
 Please request our Video Gait Analysis service when booking your appointment.
 No referral is required

 Assessments by a chiropodist may be covered by your private health benefits plan.
 For more information, see the Insurance & Coverage section below.

 Read below for more information about the benefits and significance of our gait and biomechanics for treating common foot issues.